 Honoring those that were killed, those that were horribly injured and those that responded to help the victims at the Boston Marathon is something that we all want to do as runners.

-Because the Maine Coast Marathon is close to Boston geographically and because our race is less than four weeks after Boston, we chose to place the logo, seen to the left, on the rear of this year's race shirt.
+Because the Maine Coast Marathon is close to Boston geographically and because our race is less than four weeks after Boston, we chose to place the logo, seen below, on the rear of this year's race shirt.

-You can also click on that logo to link to One Fund Boston.
+You can also click on this logo to link to One Fund Boston.